MicrosoftDocs/powerbi-docs/powerbi-docs/whitepaper-powerbi-premium-deployment.md

 Capacity Admins cannot access workspace content (unless explicitly assigned workspace permissions) and they do not have access to all Power BI admin areas (unless explicitly assigned) such as usage metrics, audit logs or tenant settings.
 Importantly, Capacity Admins do not have permissions to create new capacities or scale existing capacities.
 Also, they are assigned on a per capacity-basis, ensuring that they can only view and manage capacities to which they are assigned.

 Capacity size must be selected from an available list of SKU options which is constrained by the number of available v-cores in the pool.
 It is possible to create multiple capacities from the pool which could be sourced from one or more purchased SKUs.
 For example, a P3 SKU (32 v-cores) could be used to create three capacities: one P2 (16 v-cores), and two P1 (2 x 8 v-cores).
-Improved performance and scale may be achieved by creating smaller sized capacities, and this topic is discussed in the Optimizing Premium Capacities section.
-The following image shows An example setup for the fictitious Contoso organization consisting of five Premium capacities (3 x P1, and 2 x P3) with each containing app workspaces, and several workspaces in shared capacity.
+Improved performance and scale may be achieved by creating smaller sized capacities, and this topic is discussed in the [Optimizing Premium Capacities](#optimizing-premium-capacities) section.
+The following image shows an example setup for the fictitious Contoso organization consisting of five Premium capacities (3 x P1, and 2 x P3) with each containing app workspaces, and several workspaces in shared capacity.

 ![An example setup for the fictitious Contoso organization](media/whitepaper-premium-deployment/contoso-organization-example.png)